-May is a fantastic month for catching some monster stripers and bass on this North Georgia lake.
-Give Big Ol’ Fish Guiding Service a call and let the area’s #1 rated guide service put you on some of Lake Nottely’s best trophy fish during the fishing trip of a lifetime.
-We are Murphy, NC’s only full-time guide service, specializing in striped and hybrid bass.
-We also serve Lake Apalachia for huge lake trout, and Lakes Nottely, Chatuge and Blue Ridge.
+We want to wish everyone out there a Merry Christmas and a Happy New Year.
+Thanks for an awesome year of fishing, and we hope to see you in 2018.
+Remember, December is a fantastic month for catching a lot of stripers and bass on this North Georgia lake.
+Give Big Ol’ Fish Guiding Service a call and let the area’s #1 rated guide service put you on some of Lake Nottely’s best trophy stripers during the fishing trip of a lifetime.
+We are Blairsville, GA’s premier full-time guide service, specializing in striped and hybrid bass.
+We also serve Lakes Hiwassee and Chatuge (in North Carolina), and Lake Blue Ridge.
 And for all your live bait and tackle needs, check out Hughes General Store in Blairsville, GA.
-They carry everything you need for a successful day of fishing and the best live herring around.
-So, come fish with the pros for the opportunity to be featured in Angler Magazine—let us help you get your fish on!
+They carry everything you need for a successful day of fishing and have the best live herring around.
+So, come fish with the pros for the opportunity to be featured in Angler Magazine, and let us help you get your fish on!

 Forecast By: Shane Goebel

 Big Ol’ Fish Guiding Service &